xyhxx/vue-error-boundary/README.md

 If you only want to catch some errors, you can pass in `include:string[] | RegExp` or `exclude:string[] | RegExp` props.

-**TIPS: if the include and exclude types are string[], will match error.message and error.name, if include and exclude type is RegExp, only match error.message**
+**TIPS: If include or exclude is of type string[], will match error.message and error.name, if include or exclude is of type RegExp, only match error.message**

 ```vue
 <script lang="ts" setup>